The rising demand for talent background checks

 In the end, it’s probably more efficient to outsource.

 While it is tempting to turn to check-a-cv.ru (results in seconds!), keep in mind the responsibility for the end-result will fall squarely on the shoulders of your HR team.
 Background search firms know the different state, province and country laws to make their searches efficient, legal and, most importantly, thorough.
 As the saying goes: no one ever got fired for hiring McKinsey or buying IBM.
 Find a good provider.

-Develop a discrepancy matrix.
+Develop a discrepancy matrix on talent background checks.

 It’s understandable that the Global CEO, CFO or CHRO you’re about to hire got the start date wrong on their resume for their previous employer by a month.
 But it’s not okay if they claim to have an MBA (or MBC) from one university, when the facts are they never even applied for admission.
 Or they were the Regional Head at a company for which they never worked.